irv0735/irv0735/README.md

 # 🌱 I’m currently learning ...
 Online Learning courses in TypeScript and Python.

-# 👯 I’m looking to collaborate on ...
-Full-stack creative solutions to drive business and brand sales for content creators.
-Media consumption as we know it is shifting from large studio produced films to shorter stories that can be absorbed more rapidly.
-YouTube, Instagram and TikTok are all examples of this shift.
-I'm aspiring to help the new generation of creators grow their brand.

 # 📫 How to reach me: ...
 Please connect via email: [irv0735@gmail.com](mailto:irv0735@gmail.com)